cryptr-examples/cryptr-angular-sample/README.md

 ### Add your Cryptr credentials

 🛠 To use these variables in your Angular application, replace the content of `src/environments/environment.ts` with the variables that you get when creating your application at the end of Cryptr Onboarding or on your Cryptr application.
-Don't forget to replace `YOUR_CLIENT_ID` & `YOUR_DOMAIN`
+Don't forget to replace `YOUR_CLIENT_ID` , `YOUR_DOMAIN` & `YOUR_CRYPTR_SERVICE_URL`

 Your environment file should look like this: